stefanoborini/book-modelviewcontroller/basics_of_mvc/in_depth_analysis_roles/view.md

 ---
-nav_order: 6
+nav_order: 2
-parent: Basics of MVC
+parent: In-depth analysis of MVC roles
 ---
 # The View